junlabucsd/mm3/README.md

-## NOTE: MM3 is no longer actively maintained.
+## NOTE: this version of MM3 is no longer actively maintained.
 Please see our [napari plug-in](https://github.com/junlabucsd/napari-mm3) for mother machine image analysis instead.
 # mm3

 ### Segmentation and tracking software for mother machine experiments